Last Updated: June 1, 2023

 Foreign Transaction Fees.
 Customer acknowledges that for certain Credit Cards, the issuer of Customer’s Credit Card may charge a foreign transaction fee or other charges.

 Invalid Payment.
-If a payment is not successfully settled due to expiration of a Credit Card, insufficient funds, or otherwise, Customer remains responsible for any amounts not remitted to Tulip and Tulip may, in its sole discretion, either (i) invoice Customer directly for the deficient amount, (ii) continue billing the Credit Card once it has been updated by Customer (if applicable) or (iii) terminate this Agreement.
+If a payment is not successfully settled due to expiration of a Credit Card, insufficient funds, or otherwise, Customer remains responsible for any amounts not remitted to Tulip and Tulip may, in its sole discretion, either (i) invoice Customer directly for the deficient amount, (ii) continue billing the Credit Card once it has been updated by Customer (if applicable) or (iii) suspend Customer’s access to the Tulip Offering or terminate this Agreement.
+Customer will be responsible for all reasonable expenses (including attorneys' fees) incurred by Tulip in collecting such delinquent amounts.

 Changing Credit Card Information.
 At any time, Customer may change their Credit Card information by entering updated Credit Card information via the “Settings” page in The Tulip Platform.